Karaka, New Zealand

 Karaka is a small rural area in the south of Auckland, New Zealand.
 Formerly part of Franklin District and under the authority of the Franklin District Council, it is now part of Auckland Council (under the Franklin Local Board) following the amalgamation of the Auckland region's councils.

-To the west of Karaka is Kingseat, a small town where the former Kingseat Psychiatric Hospital was previously located.
-In 2005 the hospital was turned into a haunted attraction called Spookers.

 The area includes Karaka Lakes and Karaka Harbourside Estate.

 History

 Between 1870 and 1900, Karaka, Waiuku and the Āwhitu Peninsula were major centres for the kauri gum industry.

+Government

+Karaka was originally governed by the Karaka Road District Board, formed 26 September 1867, before amalgamating with Franklin County in 1918.